sindresorhus/ansi-escapes/readme.md

 Type: `string`

-Message to display within annotation.
+The message to display within the annotation.

 The `|` character is disallowed and will be stripped.